kiranpurohit/DataDefense_For_Federated_Learning/README.md

 ## A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning
-This repository contains the code and data to reproduce the experiments from the paper https://arxiv.org/abs/2305.02022.
+This repository contains the code and data to reproduce the experiments from the paper https://arxiv.org/abs/2305.02022 accepted at ECAI 2024.

 ### Depdendencies (tentative)
 ---